The Professional Learning Program on School-wide Inclusive Practice (Autism)

 - Representative from ICAN Network.

-Through the Program, participants will strengthen their ability to:
+Through the Program, participants developed their ability to:

 - Contribute to the development of whole-school inclusive policy and practices, particularly for autistic students.